mmallicoat/marshallmallicoat.com/content/pages/about.rst

 About Me
 ========
 My name is Marshall Mallicoat.
-I was born in 1988 in the USA.
+I was born in 1988 in the U.S.
-I grew up in the suburbs of Kansas City, MO and currently live in Hartford, CT.
+I grew up in the suburbs of Kansas City, Mo. and currently live in Hartford, Conn.
 I work in insurance.
 This site is home to my writing and music.

+..
+Associated Press Stylebook abbreviations for state and country

 About Site
 ==========